majidrezapour1377-dev/softnet-container-lab/assignments/xdp-lab/README.md

 ## Objective

-Compile and test a simple XDP eBPF program.
+Implement and test an XDP eBPF program that counts bytes per Layer 4 protocol: TCP, UDP, and ICMP.

 ## Steps